thoughtbot/superglue/docs/index.md

 ### It’s Turbolinks

-Superglue drew inspiration fromthe original Turbolinks, but instead of sending your `foobar.html.erb` over the wire and swapping the `<body>`, it sends `foobar.json.props` over the wire to your React and Redux app and swaps the page component.
+Superglue drew inspiration from the original Turbolinks, but instead of sending your `foobar.html.erb` over the wire and swapping the `<body>`, it sends `foobar.json.props` over the wire to your React and Redux app and swaps the page component.